 Best Hotel in La Jolla for Foodies

 La Jolla, California, with its gorgeous beaches and pristine village, is the jewel of San Diego.
-Perched on the cliffs high above the tide, the town offers countless options for foodies—a variety of cuisines, and everything from casual cafes to some of the best restaurants in San Diego.
+Perched on the cliffs high above the tide, the town offers a variety of La Jolla hotels and countless eateries for foodies—a variety of cuisines, and everything from casual cafes to some of the best restaurants in San Diego.
 And if you’re a food lover like me, you’ll want to stay at the best hotel in La Jolla for foodies to make the most of it all!